71% of farmers report higher input costs in August - Agri Pulse

 Farmers’ assessment of their current situation was subdued in August, with one in four indicating that output was down on the same time a year ago and just over a half citing no change.

-Unsurprisingly weather conditions were the main factor limiting production, though land shortages remain a concern particularly for the dairy and tillage sectors.
+Unsurprisingly, weather conditions were the main factor limiting production.
+However, land shortages remain a concern – particularly for the dairy and tillage sectors.

 However, farmers were more positive about production prospects.
 Three in 10 expect to increase output over the coming 12 months and just under half expect to keep it constant.